victor-malheiro/sql_portfolio_project/README.md

 The database used is the Microsoft SQL Server 2022 and the Microsoft SQL server management studio was used to query the data.

 ### Importing Data Into SQL
-Two diferent tables were imported from two excel files with information about the deaths and vaccinations.
+<div align="justify">Two diferent tables were imported from two excel files with information about the deaths and vaccinations.
 The tables are CovidDeaths and CovidVaccinations.
-We can see on the image below the two tables ordered by the country and the date using a queries
+We can see on the image below the two tables ordered by the country and the date, from the queries below the image.</div></br>

 ![image](https://github.com/user-attachments/assets/155ea1f3-42a5-431b-ac35-b84f2e4457e6)